Hey there, Team! Happy New Year!

 When you read this verse, do you “see” the heavy emphasis placed on seeing, perceiving what God is doing?
 Seeing, beholding the works of God is the key to newness.
 Those who eventually find themselves having a Happy Old Year may not be far-sighted, or near-sighted – but could they possibly suffer from being SELF-sighted?

-Self-sightedness occurs when we blur our sight with more of us and less of God – when our wants, needs, desires, goals, plans, strategies TRUMP what God has for us.
+Self-sightedness occurs when we blur our sight with more of us and less of God – when our wants, needs, desires, goals, plans, strategies override what God has for us.

 When we are self-sighted, we often hear loud and clear that God is up to something new, but we go looking for it in places and people that are, frankly – old, safe, and familiar.